ColinHask/WebCalculator/README.md

 This repository contains a Web-Based calculator for statistical and linear regression operations.
 The project uses Python Flask for the web server and Python for the logical backend.
-Unit tests are included using pytest, and end-to-end testing through playwright is also included.
+Unit tests are included using pytest, and end-to-end testing through Playwright is also included.

 ## Table of Contents
 - [Team Members](#team-members)